JayB77/ore-cli-auto-restart/README.md

 # ORE CLI

 A command line interface for ORE cryptocurrency mining.
+This version will restart itself if an error occurs and halts the miner.
+I would suggest running the miner in a screen using the "Screen -S" command so it will continue to run even if the terminal is killed for some reason.
+Screen help can be found at https://help.ubuntu.com/community/Screen.

 ## Install